 Simple English definitions for legal terms

-Read a random definition: entire day
+Read a random definition: peers of fees

 A judicial confession is when someone admits to committing a crime in court or during a legal proceeding.
 This can be done orally or in writing.
 It is different from an extrajudicial confession, which is made outside of court.
 Confessions can be coerced or voluntary, and if they are obtained through force or threats, they are considered invalid.
 Confessions must be supported by other evidence to be used in court.